ROCm/rocprofiler-systems/docs/how-to/vcn-jpeg-sampling.rst

 Sampling support
 =================

-Sampling of VCN and JPEG engine activity is supported by leveraging `AMD-SMI <https://rocm.docs.amd.com/projects/amdsmi/en/latest/>`_ which provides the interface for GPU metric collection.
+Sampling of VCN and JPEG engine activity is supported by leveraging `AMD SMI <https://rocm.docs.amd.com/projects/amdsmi/en/latest/>`_ which provides the interface for GPU metric collection.

 1. Set the ``ROCPROFSYS_USE_AMD_SMI`` environment variable to enable GPU metric collection: